Canada and the Organisation for Economic Co-operation and Development (OECD)

 The Permanent Mission of Canada to the OECD is located in Paris, France.

-The OECD comprises 37 member countries, which collectively account for 62.2% of the world economy, 61.2% of world merchandise imports and 17.5% of the world’s population.
+The OECD comprises 38 member countries, which, along with its Key Partners - Brazil, China, India, Indonesia, and South Africa – account for about 80% of the world’s trade and investment.
 It is dedicated to ensuring the sustainable economic prosperity of its members and non-members through the advancement of economic, social and democratic best practices.
 Within the OECD, governments work together to address the challenges of globalization and technological development.

 The OECD is a key multilateral forum through which members and partners, supported by a secretariat, collaboratively develop evidence-based policies and practices to advance sustainable and inclusive economic growth and address social and development issues with a view to improving living standards around the world.

-The OECD brings together 37 countries in Europe, North America, Latin America and the Pacific.
+The OECD brings together 38 countries in Europe, North America, Latin America and the Indo-Pacific.
 Its primary purpose is to provide a forum to discuss and identify compatible, mutually supporting and constructive approaches to economic and social issues.
 This helps ensure sustainable economic growth and provides employment and rising standards of living for the international community.

 The organization addresses a wide range of international and domestic policy issues.
 Broad themes are analyzed and debated by OECD delegates: trade, social and welfare issues, public governance, development, tax, transport, science and technology and innovation.